0x0bito/hotkey-wallpaper-switcher/README.md

 # Wallpaper Changer Hotkey

 This script changes the desktop wallpaper when a specific key combination (Ctrl+Shift+K) is pressed.
-It runs continuously in the background and can be set to start automatically with Windows.

 ## Installation